Corned beef: Caribbean

-Middle East
+In Puerto Rico and the Puerto Rican diaspora in the United States, canned corned beef was a cheap alternative for the working class.
+Typically the dish consisting of sofrito, plantains, potatoes, and or canned corn was considered a "struggle meal" but with the recent rise in beef prices the dish is gaining popularity especially in areas with large Puerto Rican diaspora communities.

+Uruguay

+Production of corned beef began in Fray Bentos in 1873, sold to Britain under the name Fray Bentos.
+In 1943 alone, 16 million tins of corned beef were shipped out from Fray Bentos, the vast majority used to power the Allied war effort.
+It is not commonly consumed domestically though.

 Israel

 In Israel, a canned corned beef called Loof (לוף) was the traditional field ration of the Israel Defense Forces until the product's discontinuation in 2011.
 The name Loof derives from "a colloquially corrupt short form of 'meatloaf.'"
 Loof was developed by the IDF in the late 1940s as a kosher form of bully beef, while similar canned meats had earlier been an important component of relief packages sent to Europe and Palestine by Jewish organizations such as Hadassah.

-Oceania

 Polynesia

 In Fiji, Samoa, and Tonga, colonialism by western powers brought with them something that would change Polynesian diets—canned goods, including the highly prized corned beef.
 Natural disasters brought in food aid from New Zealand, Australia, and the US, then world wars in the mid-20th century, foreign foods became a bigger part of daily diets while retaining ancestral foods like taro and coconuts.

 Both wet salt-brined beef and canned corned beef are differentiated.
 In Samoa, brined povi masima (lit. 'salted beef') or canned pīsupo (lit. "pea soup", general term for canned foods).
 In Tonga, corned (wet brine) masima or canned meats kapa are typical.